camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

    - **Installation ID:** Found in the URL of your GitHub App's installation page.
    - **Client ID:** Found in your GitHub App's settings page.
    - **Private Key:** The contents of the .pem file downloaded from your GitHub App's settings page.
-   - **GitHub repository URL:** The base URL of the repository you would like to sync with.
-It must not contain the `.git` extension nor the path to a folder.
-(Example: https://github.com/camunda/example-repo)
+   - **GitHub repository URL:** The base URL of the repository you want to sync with, for example `https://github.com/camunda/example-repo`.
+The URL cannot contain the `.git` extension or a folder path.
    - **Branch name:** The branch name to use for merging and managing changes.
-   - **(Optional) Path:** The path to the folder containing your process application files.
-If left blank, Web Modeler will sync with the root of the repository.
-This path will automatically be created if it does not exist.
+   - **Path:** (optional) The path to the folder containing your process application files.
+If left empty, Web Modeler syncs with the root of the repository.
+This path is automatically created if it does not exist.

-3. Test your configuration by clicking **Open repository**.
-It will open the repository with the provided branch and optional path in a new tab.
+3. Click **Open repository** to test your configuration.
+The repository for the provided branch and optional path opens in a new tab.

 4. Click **Save Configuration**.